Macbeth: Date and text

-And stand as mute and pale as death itself.

 Macbeth was first printed in the First Folio of 1623 and the Folio is the only source for the text.
 Some scholars contend that the Folio text was abridged and rearranged from an earlier manuscript or prompt book.
 Often cited as interpolation are stage cues for two songs, whose lyrics are not included in the Folio but are included in Thomas Middleton's play The Witch, which was written between the accepted date for Macbeth (1606) and the printing of the Folio.
 Many scholars believe these songs were editorially inserted into the Folio, though whether they were Middleton's songs or preexisting songs is not certain.
 It is also widely believed that the character of Hecate, as well as some lines of the First Witch (4.1 124–131), were not part of Shakespeare's original play but were added by the Folio editors and possibly written by Middleton, though "there is no completely objective proof" of such interpolation.

 Themes and motifs

 Macbeth is an anomaly among Shakespeare's tragedies in certain critical ways.
 It is short: more than a thousand lines shorter than Othello and King Lear, and only slightly more than half as long as Hamlet.
 This brevity has suggested to many critics that the received version is based on a heavily cut source, perhaps a prompt-book for a particular performance.
 This would reflect other Shakespeare plays existing in both Quarto and the Folio, where the Quarto versions are usually longer than the Folio versions.
 Macbeth was first printed in the First Folio, but has no Quarto version – if there were a Quarto, it would probably be longer than the Folio version.
-That brevity has also been connected to other unusual features: the fast pace of the first act, which has seemed to be "stripped for action"; the comparative flatness of the characters other than Macbeth; and the oddness of Macbeth himself compared with other Shakespearean tragic heroes.
+That brevity has also been connected to other unusual features: the fast pace of the first act, which has seemed to be "stripped for action"; and the comparative flatness of the characters other than Macbeth.
 A. C. Bradley, in considering this question, concluded the play "always was an extremely short one", noting the witch scenes and battle scenes would have taken up some time in performance, remarking, "I do not think that, in reading, we feel Macbeth to be short: certainly we are astonished when we hear it is about half as long as Hamlet.
 Perhaps in the Shakespearean theatre too it seemed to occupy a longer time than the clock recorded."

 As a tragedy of character

-At least since the days of Alexander Pope and Samuel Johnson, analysis of the play has centred on the question of Macbeth's ambition, commonly seen as so dominant a trait that it defines the character.
-Johnson asserted that Macbeth, though esteemed for his military bravery, is wholly reviled.
+At least since the days of Samuel Johnson, analysis of the play has centred on the question of Macbeth's ambition, commonly seen as so dominant a trait that it defines the character.
+Johnson asserted that Macbeth, though esteemed for his military bravery, is wholly reviled by the reader.